 - Gobustan Rock Art Cultural Landscape – an important site of ancient petroglyphs added to the UNESCO World Heritage list in 2007

-- Azerbaijan Carpet Museum (opened August 2014) displaying the vivid colours and bold designs of Azeri, Caucasian and Iranian carpets
+- Azerbaijan Carpet Museum displaying the vivid colours and bold designs of Azeri, Caucasian and Iranian carpets

 This morning we drive out of Baku to Gobustan Rock Art Cultural Landscape, an outstanding site with more than 6000 rock engravings bearing testimony to 40,000 years of human settlement.
 The remains of inhabited caves, settlements and burials reflect an intensive use during the wet period that followed the last Ice Age, from the Upper Paleolithic to the Middle Ages.

-In the afternoon we visit Baku’s extraordinary new Carpet Museum that takes the form of a huge rolled up carpet.
+We end the day with a visit to Baku’s extraordinary new Carpet Museum that takes the form of a huge rolled up carpet.
 It boasts the country’s greatest carpet collection as well as a large corpus of ceramics, jewellery from the Bronze Age, medieval metal work, gold and silver adornments, national garments and embroidery and modern applied art works.
 Carpets constitute the most eloquent expressions of Azerbaijani ethnic identity.
 Praised by Marco Polo, they were prized throughout Europe during the Renaissance; Holbein depicted them as a sign of wealth in a number of portraits.
 For eons they have been used in Azerbaijan to adorn marquees, huts, houses, nomads’ tents, and other structures.
+(Overnight Baku) BL

 Sheki, Azerbaijan - 1 night